 Momentary Switch.
-Not selectable in Standard mode.
-By pressing this switch in Service mode, the user can toggle between Mass 3 and Mass 4 helium tuning voltages.
+Not active in Standard Mode.
+By pressing this switch in Service Mode, the user can toggle between Mass 3 or Mass 4 helium tuning voltages.
 The LED next to the 3 or 4 indicates whether Mass 3 or Mass 4 is selected.